Peanut-Butter-OSS/PDF-Marking-Tool/docs/scripts/RubricMarking.md

 Each level will then have an associated "Default Comment" and an associated mark value

 Question 5 will be different, since there is much more variability in an essay question.
-The table below depicts the 2 criteria that will be applied for question 5, along with the levels that are possible for each.
+There will be 2 criteria applied for question 5, along with the levels that are possible for each.
+One criterion focuses on the grammar used and the second criterion focuses on the argument structure

 Once again, each level is associated with a default comment and mark.